OllieWP/ollie/readme.txt

 Start launching beautiful, blazing-fast websites with the WordPress Site Editor and the Ollie WordPress block theme!
 Ollie features over 50+ pixel-perfect pattern designs, a fully-customizable design system with Global Styles, and a one-of-a-kind theme setup wizard that creates an entire site for you in just a few clicks.
 Ollie integrates seamlessly with all of the powerful new WordPress editor features, giving you the most lightweight and powerful website builder on the planet  — no expensive page builder plugin required!
 Check out the full Ollie demo at https://demo.olliewp.com.

 == Changelog ==

+= 1.0.7 - 10/2/23 =
+* Remove Ollie onboarding wizard in favor of plugin implementation in the coming weeks

 = 1.0.6 - 9/27/23 =
 * Replace social icon links with placeholder links